whitschroder/remote-sensing/_sources/lidr.md

 The digital surface model is a raster where each cell represents the highest elevation of returns.
 When generated from elevation (Z) data, the raster is a digital surface model.
-When generated from a normalized point cloud (elevation above ground), the raster is a canopy height model.
+When generated from a normalized point cloud (height above ground), the raster is a canopy height model.

 ```R